-As we saw from Vault7, the CIA is very interested in subverting common elements of our new technological environment.
+Our government's security apparatus is very interested in subverting common elements of our new technological environment.
 One of the more interesting pages focuses on how it works on hacking Samsung "smart" televisions (aka "Weeping Angle").

 Pervasive sensors and actuators